leob03/human_motion_forecasting/README.md

 # Human Motion Forecasting for Dynamic Human Robot Collaboration

-A Neural Network based method for Human Motion Forecasting in the context of Dynamic Human-Robot Collaboration.
-The network architecture relies on Graph Convolutional Network and Self-Attention Layers.
-This code is the implementation of the main research project that I have conducted at the [Barton Research Group](https://brg.engin.umich.edu/research/robotic-smart-manufacturing).
-Some of the code was adapted from HisRepsItself by Wei Mao.
+This repository contains a Neural Network model for Human Motion Forecasting in the context of Dynamic Human-Robot Collaboration as well as visualisation tools to compare state of the art models on real-time skeleton data captured with an Azure Kinect leveraging ROS 3D visualizer software RViz.
+The network architecture relies on Graph Convolutional Network, Self-Attention Layers and LSTMs.
+This code is the implementation of a research project conducted at the [Barton Research Group](https://brg.engin.umich.edu/research/human-digital-twins/).

 &nbsp;